twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 ```

 The pipelines like above, consisting of [pure functions], fulfill all the mathematical properties of function
 composition.
-Since we can define a new function $$p(x) = f(g(x))$$, we can use it for a composition as well
+We can define a new function $$p(x) = f(g(x))$$ and use it in a composition $$h \circ p = h \circ f \circ g$$.
-$$h \circ p = h \circ f \circ g$$.
-For the same reason pipelines in programming can as well be composed of other
+For the same reason, pipelines can use other pipelines as steps.
+This is how a program can be decomposed into a series
-pipelines.
-This is how a program can be decomposed into a series of smaller steps in a [functional architecture].
+of smaller steps in a [functional architecture].

 ## Mutable pipelines

 But there is another kind of a pipeline, the mutable (or trainable) one.
-In Python's [scikit-learn]
+They are commonly used in Python's [scikit-learn]
-the code is often written in terms of pipelines like below
+and take the form below

 ```python
 complete_pipeline = Pipeline([